 Berry’s broad-based mathematics major is designed to prepare you for graduate study or a professional career.
 You also can earn a degree to teach mathematics in grades 6-12.
 In your first two years as a math major you’ll get a solid foundation of calculus, differential equations and linear algebra, as well as an introduction to proof.
 Then you’ll study abstract algebra, real and complex analysis, and other electives.
 Faculty members also teach “special topics” courses.
 Subjects that have been offered or are under consideration include topology, combinatorics, knot theory, differential geometry, chaos theory, fractal geometry, graph theory and functional analysis.
 In addition, you’ll have the opportunity to take directed-readings courses in areas that are of particular interest to you.
 Students have studied partial differential equations, number theory and topology.
 They also have prepared to take the mathematics GRE subject test and the first actuarial exam.

-Students who are declaring a major in mathematics should use the documents to the right of the screen to work with their advisor to build an appropriate plan of study.
+Students who are declaring a major in mathematics should use the documents in the related links area of this page to work with their advisor to build an appropriate plan of study.
 The information represents tentative degree plans for students majoring in mathematics.
 It presupposes that the students decide to be mathematics majors at the beginning of their academic careers.

 Learning outside the classroom